DaVinciGraph/davinci-pic/readme.md

 ## censor

-The censor attribute allows you to blur images that violate `davinci-pic`'s policies, which are still under development.
-These policies will target images based on their levels of sensitivity.
-When finalized, the policies will have three categories:
+The `censor` attribute allows you to blur images based on their sensitivity levels according to DavinciPic's policies.
+These policies categorize images into different levels of sensitivity:

+**uncategorized:** entities which are not categorized inot any of the classes.<br/>
 **sensitive:** Least severe.
 Blurs images flagged as sensitive.<br/>
 **inappropriate:** Moderate severity.
 Blurs images flagged as inappropriate or more severe.<br/>
 **copyright-violated:** Most severe.
-Blurs images flagged as violating copyright.
+Blurs images flagged as violating copyright.<br/>

-Setting this attribute to a particular level will also consider all classes following that level as censored.
-For example, if you set censor="inappropriate", the component will blur images flagged as "inappropriate" as well as those flagged as `copyright-violated`.

-The default value for this attribute is `copyright-violated`.
+You can specify the levels of sensitivity to censor by providing an array of sensitivity types or a string containing them separated by commas.
+Images matching any of the specified sensitivity types will be blurred.

+### Accepted Values:

+**Array:** ["sensitive", "inappropriate"]<br/>
+**String:** "sensitive,inappropriate"

 ## delay-response-time